Poland’s Tomasz Ritter wins Chopin contest on period pianos

 Special prizes from the orchestra went to Ksiazek and Swigut.
 The orchestra’s musicians specialize in 18th and early 19th century music and play on period instruments.

-The competition’s sponsors, the National Frederic Chopin Institute and Poland’s state Radio and Television, want to encourage young pianists to explore the original sound of music written by Poland’s best-loved composer.

-Chopin was born in 1810 to a Polish mother and a French father.
+Chopin was born in 1810 in Zelazowa Wola near Warsaw, to a Polish mother and a French father.
 He received his music education in Warsaw and started composing and giving concerts there.
 He left Poland at age 20 and settled in Paris, Europe’s center of art and music at the time.
 He composed mostly for the piano and much of his work was inspired by Poland’s music, such as the polonaise and the mazurka dances.

 The competition was part of Poland’s celebrations of 100 years of regained independence.
 The next one is to be held in 2023.